-The Norman Newell grants complement the Arthur Boucot grants, and preference is therefore given to research projects in areas not covered by the Arthur Boucot grant topical areas of morphology, taxonomy, and biostratigraphy.
+The Norman Newell grants complement the Arthur Boucot grants to support early career paleontologists for research projects in areas not covered by the Arthur Boucot grant areas of morphology, taxonomy, and biostratigraphy.
 Applicants can only apply to one of these Early Career Grants per funding year.
-To broaden the reach of Paleontological Society funds, recipients of a Normal Newell grant may not apply for an Arthur Boucot grant, nor may they apply for a second Norman Newell grant.
+To broaden the reach of Paleontological Society funds, recipients of a Norman Newell grant may not apply for an Arthur Boucot grant, nor may they apply for a second Norman Newell grant.
 Similarly, recipients of an Arthur Boucot grant may not apply for a Norman Newell grant.
 Awards are made directly to individuals and not to institutions, and awards cannot be used for salary, stipends, tuition, or institutional overhead.

 Paleontological Society International Research Program (PalSIRP)

-The Paleontological Society is pleased to announce continuation and expansion of its small grants program for paleontologists living in Eastern Europe and republics of the former Soviet Union to now include countries of Central and South America and island nations of the Caribbean (excluding possessions’ and territories’ of the USA and western Europe), Africa, southern Asia (excluding Japan, North and South Korea, China, Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Israel, Iran, Iraq, Yemen, Afghanistan, and Syria), and island nations of the Indian and Pacific Oceans (excluding Australia and New Zealand).
+The Paleontological Society is pleased to announce continuation of its expanded small grants program for paleontologists living in Eastern Europe and republics of the former Soviet Union, Central and South America and island nations of the Caribbean (excluding possessions’ and territories of the USA and western Europe), Africa, southern Asia (excluding Japan, North and South Korea, China, Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Israel, Iran, Iraq, Yemen, Afghanistan, and Syria), and island nations of the Indian and Pacific Oceans (excluding Australia and New Zealand).